 Ted Kord started his career as the Blue Beetle when he was just a college student.
-While a college student he started to work for his uncle Jarvis Kord.
-He is kept in the dark for the most part but later finds a small box containing a map of and a reel of film.
-The film reveals that his uncle’s secret project was in fact a collection of evil experiments to create an army of super-androids.
-To be used for his own megalomaniac means.
-Not knowing what to do Ted turns to his college professor Dan Garrett.
-Dan promises to help Ted and they went to Pago Island (the location of Jarvis' secret lab).
+While in college he started to work for his uncle Jarvis Kord.
+He is mostly kept in the dark for the duration of the project but later finds a small box containing a map of and a reel of film.
+The film reveals that his uncle’s secret project was in fact a collection of evil experiments to create an army of super-androids to be used for his own megalomaniac means.
+Not knowing what to do, Ted turns to his college professor Dan Garrett.
+Dan promises to help Ted and they travel to Pago Island (the location of Jarvis' secret lab).
 Arriving on Pago Island Ted and Dan were immediately captured by his uncle’s advanced androids.
 They soon learned Jarvis was alive and planed to carry out his scheme for world conquest.
-Dan was forced into revealing his identity as the Blue Beetle to his friend Ted when Jarvis ordered his androids to kill them both.
+Dan was forced into revealing his identity as the Blue Beetle to Ted when Jarvis ordered his androids to kill them both.
 In the battle Jarvis causes an explosion resulting in his death and mortally wounding Dan as well.
-Knowing he’s was dying, Dan asked Ted to keep the secret and carry on in his place as the Blue Beetle.
+Knowing he was dying, Dan asked Ted to keep the secret and carry on in his place as the Blue Beetle.
 Feeling just as responsible as his uncle for what had transpired, Ted agrees to Dan’s request.
-Before anything else could be said a cave -in causes Ted to be permanently separated from Dan.
+Before anything else could be said a cave-in causes Ted to be separated from Dan.
 Dan is buried in the rubble along with magical scarab that gave him super-powers.

-Ted goes back home to Hub City unable to fill in his mentor's shoes but wanting desperately to carry on the Blue Beetle Mantle.
-This is a pinnacle moment in his life.
+Ted goes back home to Hub City, unable to fill in his mentor's shoes but wanting desperately to carry on the Blue Beetle Mantle.
 He graduates from college and starts working in his own lab.
-He becomes a brilliant inverter keeping his best inventions for himself to fight crime.
+He becomes a brilliant inventor, keeping his best inventions for himself to fight crime.
 He starts going through a rigorous physical training program to develop an athletic body.
 With his scientific know-how, Ted develops an arsenal of gadgets and constructs an aircraft, simply called The Bug, made from unfinished experiments left by his absent father, Thomas Kord.
-Another one of Ted's inventions is his less than lethal side arm.
+Another one of Ted's inventions is his less-than-lethal side arm.
 This shoots out a compressed blast of air usually knocking his opponent over and sometimes even knocking them out.
 He also modeled it to shoot an extremely bright light that would temporally blind his opponent.

-As a brilliant inventor Ted becomes very successful and fall's in love with his lab assistant, Tracey.
+As a brilliant inventor Ted becomes very successful and falls in love with his lab assistant, Tracey.
 Despite all his success and love he is continually harassed by a detective Max Fisher.
 Max believes ted had something to do with Dan's death and he continually drops by the lab.
-To clear Ted's name Tracy goes to Pago Island and Ted follows and tells her his origin.
+To clear Ted's name Tracey goes to Pago Island and Ted follows and tells her his origin.
 As Ted finished his tale to Tracey they are attacked by two of his uncle’s super-powered androids that had failed to be destroyed earlier.
-Ted manages to send the two androids down into a crevice and uses the “The bug” to drop rocks to permanently seal them below the surface.
+Ted manages to send the two androids down into a crevice and uses the “The Bug” to drop rocks, permanently sealing them below the surface.
 Ted would carry on as the Blue Beetle fighting such villains as the Madmen, the Squids, a cult called “The Men of the Mask”, Enigma and the Destroyer.
-The latter villain would team Ted up with another costume hero, The Question ( Vic Sage )
+The latter villain would lead Ted to team up with the enigmatic vigilante, The Question ( Vic Sage )

 Ted was created by Steve Ditko and originally published b Charlton Comics.
-He first appeared as is the back of the Captain Atom comic.
-Ditko was the co-creator with Stan Lee on the Spider-man comics.
-As such this new Blue Beetle had a lot of similarities with Spider-man.
-They are one was a Beetle theme the other was a spider theme so it seemed a natural fit.
-Beetle would drop like a spider from his bug ship while Spider-man had his web slinging ability.
-The are both acrobatic and are inventors although Ted is much more accomplished and well know as such.
-They are also known as a wise cracking superhero.
+He first appeared as a back-up in the Captain Atom comic.
+Ditko is most famously known as the co-creator with Stan Lee on the Spider-man comics.
+As such this new Blue Beetle shares a lot of similarities with Spider-man.
+They both take on bug-related monikers, employ acrobatic movesets, are known scientists and inventors, and are regular wise-crackers.

 Originally, Ted started out in Charlton Comics but in only a hand-full of issues.
-He had no where near the long standing that the original Blue Beetle had or the popularity in his hay day at this time.
-He would later appear in other comic companies books that toyed with him as well as the two different versions of Dan coming back.
-These would sometimes contradict each other and ignore their past.
-Mudding up the two characters.
-Later they would be bought by DC Comics.
-DC Comics settled on the Charlton versions of these to characters as canon and ignored the Golden Age Blue Beetle and all the stuff that came between Charlton and DC Comics.
+Kord had no where near the long standing nor the popularity of the original Blue Beetle in his heyday at this point time.
+He would later appear in other companies' books the Dan Garrett version coming back.
+These would sometimes contradict each other and ignore the past, muddling up the two characters.
+Later they both would be bought by DC Comics.
+DC Comics settled on the Charlton versions of these two characters as canon and ignored the Golden Age Blue Beetle and all the content that came between Charlton and DC Comics.

 The original stories of the Ted Kord, Blue Beetle took place in the 1960's in Charlton Comics.
 For the most part these stories were kept as canon when DC Comics took over the character.
 Ted's origin stayed largely the same.
-There were some different stories that came later with other publishes but these were probably ignored.
+There were some different stories that came later with other publishers, but these were mostly ignored by DC.

 Modern Age: New Earth

-There were many attempts to bring back the Dan Garret at Blue Beetle.
+There were many attempts to bring back the Dan Garret as Blue Beetle.
 This was never more pronounced than in the time between the Charlton and DC Years.
 One had a robotic Dan Garret that was buried on Pago Island.
-Not having been fully programed the robot took on the personality of Dan as the Blue Beetle.
-When the Robot comes to Hub City Ted is convinced at first that he is the real Dan Garrett and almost gives up being the Blue Beetle himself.
+Not having been fully programmed, the robot took on the personality of Dan as the Blue Beetle.
+When the robot comes to Hub City, Ted is convinced at first that he is the real Dan Garrett and almost gives up being the Blue Beetle himself.
 He eventually realizes his error and destroys the robot.

 Another story attempts to explain the two different origins of the original Blue Beetle by making a third version.
 In the story Dan is brought back to life by two unnamed gods.
 They explain Dan has been resurrected before and it is time to resurrect him again.
 When they resurrect him they provide for him a new life as a secret agent.
 Ted Kord is also a secret agent in this story.
 The two of them work together and the story ends with two Blue Beetles.

-As stated earlier DC Comics largely ignored the other modern age stories and picked up where Charlton left off.
+As stated earlier, DC Comics largely ignored the other modern age stories and picked up where Charlton left off.
 This was started during the Crisis on Infinite Earths.
-Just afterwords he was given his own series that lasted twenty-four issues.
+Just after Crisis he was given his own series that lasted twenty-four issues.

 Major Story Arcs